CCCofficial/MDML-WntWls-Protein_Interactions/README.md

 ```

 #### 00_visualize_contacts
+The code in this directory is designed to generate different figures using VMD.
 Three scripts required to generate the following figures:
 - **Feature Importance Bonds:** ```draw_feature_importance_bonds.tcl``` from -```../07_preprocess/output/feature_importances_region_*.txt```
   - Figure: `plots/draw_final`
 - **Initial Bonds**: ```draw_initial_bonds.tcl``` from ```output/WNT1_threshhold12_labels.txt``` (this is the same as ```03_finalize_dataset/output``` with `AA` removed)